kmallen91/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    - .map creates a new array, while .forEach applies a change to the current array

 2. What is the difference between a function and a method?
+    - a method is a function within an object

 3. What is closure?
+    - the scope in which a variable or function can be defined/invoked

 4. Describe the four rules of the 'this' keyword.
+    - global object binding, implicit binding, exlicit binding, new binding

 5. Why do we need super() in an extended class?
+    - super allows the properties of a parent class to be invoked within a child class

 ## Project Set up